pnp/sp-dev-fx-webparts/samples/react-kanban-board/README.md

 [Read More about the implementation of this Board](./src/kanban/README.md)

 ## Usage
-* PNP Placeholder Control if not Configured
+* PNP Placeholder control if not Configured
-* PNP WebpartTitle Control  (Toggle Show/Hide in PropertyPane)
+* PNP WebpartTitle control  (toggle Show/Hide in property pane)
-* PNP Order PropertyPane Control  (Change Position of Buckets)
+* PNP OrderPropertyPane control  (change position of buckets)
-* PNP List Selection PropertyPane Control  (including Filter on BaseTemplateId)
+* PNP ListSelectionPropertyPane control  (including filtering on BaseTemplateId)
-* Usage of BucketEdit in Pane (Use an Component in PropertyPane (Custom Field))
+* Usage of BucketEdit in Pane (Use a component in property pane (custom field))
 * Office UI Fabric
 * PNP JS DataConnection to SharePoint